Exaii2/blender-creature-limb-drawer/README.md

 # SUGGESTIONS AND FUTURE
 You can contact me in my discord (https://discord.gg/BJr6rT3Cer) for suggestions and troubleshooting.
 I am just starting with this project.

-At some point I might update this with more creature limb sets.
+At some point I might update this with more creature limb sets, maybe add an script to automatically set the collections via a master node.